Bean (software)

 Bean is a word processor for Mac OS X. Originally free and open source software Bean became closed source at version 3.
 However, the Bean executable is still distributed free of charge.
 According to its author, James Hoover, Bean is not meant to replace Microsoft Word, but to be a lean word processor that is beautiful and user friendly.
 Many of Bean's operations are carried out by the underlying Cocoa framework of Mac OS X. The name Bean is a play on Cocoa and Java, two popular programming frameworks.

 After the release of Bean 3.2.2 in November 2012, Hoover announced that "active development of Bean will cease.
 Bean will remain available for download at the bean-osx.com website.
 It may even be updated as necessary to keep the app running on future versions of OS X. Also, I'll try to continue technical support at the usual email address."
-Since this announcement, Hoover has provided further updates and fixes for Bean, reaching version number 3.4.7 by October 2022.
+Since this announcement, Hoover has provided further updates and fixes for Bean, reaching version number 3.7.3 by August 2025.

 Features

 The design of Bean was heavily influenced by Marten Van De Kraats' article "Lean Word Processor Specifics".
 It is especially suitable for note taking or writing short articles because the program is highly responsive and starts almost instantly, while full-featured office suites take a much longer time to load.
 While Bean is not designed to compete with programs like LibreOffice Writer, OpenOffice.org Writer, or Microsoft Word, its feature set is complete enough to cover the needs of many users.
 Starting with version 3, Bean has a completely new user interface with an emphasis on simplicity.

+Versions 3.1.1 and below are compatible with Apple's PowerPC-powered Macintoshes.
+As of 2024, modern versions of Bean are compatible with Intel and Apple Silicon-powered Macs.